Mount Vernon Cancer Centre, Rickmansworth Rd, Northwood HA6 2RN

 Coronavirus guidance

-For the latest Covid-19 information for East and North Hertfordshire NHS Trust patients and visitors, please click here.
+For the latest Covid-19 information for patients and visitors, please click here.

 Mount Vernon Cancer Services Review

-In May 2019 NHS England launched a Strategic Review following concerns about the future sustainability of services.
-As part of this an Independent Clinical Review concluded that there needed to be immediate and longer-term changes including relocating specialist cancer services to a new centre on an acute hospital site as well as short-term recommendations to maintain the current service in the meantime.
+In May 2019 NHS England launched a Strategic Review about the future sustainability of services.
+An Independent Clinical Review concluded that there needed to be immediate and longer-term changes including relocating specialist cancer services to a new centre on an acute hospital site and recommendations to maintain the current service.

-We understand that news of changes can be concerning for patients and would like to offer reassurance that during this review period there will be no immediate or short-term changes to where patients go for their treatment.
+We understand that news of changes can be concerning for patients and would like to offer reassurance that during this review and subsequent consultation period there will be no immediate or short-term changes to where patients go for their treatment.